 - Keep the house as cool as possible by keeping shades closed during the hottest part of the day and/or using inexpensive mylar solar curtains to reduce the amount of sunlight coming in.

-- Wear layers of lightweight clothing in light-colored, breathable fabrics like cotton so it’s easy to adjust to the temperature throughout the day by removing or adding layers.
+- Wear layers of lightweight, light-colored, breathable fabrics like cotton so you can adjust to the temperature throughout the day by removing or adding layers.

-- Visit a public cooling center like a recreation center, senior center, library, coffee shop, or shopping mall.
+- Visit a public cooling center, such as a recreation center, senior center, library, coffee shop, or shopping mall.

-- Take a cool shower, bath, or washcloth wipe-down.
+- Take a cool shower, bath, or a wipe-down with a washcloth.
 For maximum cooling, keep the water just below body temperature.

-- Cover up with a flexible ice blanket – but always use a thin towel to protect fragile senior skin from direct contact with the ice.
+- Cover with a flexible ice blanket, but always use a thin towel to protect fragile senior skin from direct contact with the ice.

 Note: If extreme heat is expected to last for weeks, consider buying a portable or window-mounted indoor air conditioning unit.
-Or contact a local air conditioning store or chain store like Rent-A-Center to find out about their rental options.
+Or contact a local air conditioning store or a chain store like Rent-A-Center to learn about their rental options.

-Next Step Get 6 more ways to keep seniors cool and prevent heat stroke
+Next Steps: Get 6 more ways to keep seniors cool and prevent heat stroke

 Recommended for you: